 And, employers may even prefer that you have no experience.
 This is because they can train you the way they want to and nurture your working habits themselves.

-The job recruiters could be looking for something different in their work environment.
-They need something new, refurbished, and unique to add to their organization.
+Job recruiters could be looking for something different in their work environment.
+They need something fresh and unique to add to their organization.

-In this case, employers will look at what new, fresh value you can bring to the table that isn’t generic.
-And, to see if you’re a good cultural fit.
+In this case, employers will look at the value you can bring to the table that makes you stand out from the ocean of applicants.